-This implies that a nation should specialize in the production of those industries in which it is most internationally competitive.
-It should then trade with other nations to import those products that it no longer specializes in at home.
+This implies that a nation should specialise in the production of those industries in which it is most internationally competitive.
+It should then trade with other nations to import those products that it no longer specialises in at home.
 Swapping wine for bread.

 Think about this today.
-What does Ireland specialize in?
+What does Ireland specialise in?
 China?
 USA?
 France?

 David Ricardo (on scarcity and rising rents)